lsaravia/SpeciesRankSurface/ResponseToReviewers2.md

 # 11, 13: double 'with'
 # 15, 21: did not 'make'
 # 16, 1: What means: 'low species communities'?
-* communities with low richness
+* I corrected as: communities with low richness

 # 16, 2: What means: 'when species are around 100'?
-* the number of species is around 100
+* I corrected as: the number of species is around 100

 # 16, 7: 'sizes'

+Following the review of a native speaker I reworded the paragraph at page 6 line 29.
+Additionally I deleted a paragraph in the disccussion (page 16 between lines 14-15) because it is a repetition of the same ideas and seems to be out of place.

 Reviewer(s)' Comments to Author: